Video of ‘Cop City’ activist shooting suggests officer was injured by friendly fire

 Atlanta police bodycam footage captures audio of Manuel Teran’s shooting

-Atlanta police have released body cam video of the fatal “Cop City” activist shooting which suggests that an officer was struck by friendly fire.
+Atlanta police have released body camera video of the fatal “Cop City” activist shooting which suggests that an officer was struck by friendly fire.

 Protester Manuel Esteban Paez Teran was shot and killed during the incident, with authorities claiming that he was killed after opening fire on the Georgia State Patrol trooper.

-A private autopsy carried out by Paez Teran’s family determined that he had been shot at least 13 times by officers.
+A private autopsy carried out by Paez Teran’s family determined that the 26-year-old had been shot at least 13 times by officers.

-Now newly released APD body cam videos has shown the aftermath of the 18 January shooting at the site of the planned Atlanta Public Safety Training Center, known as Cop City, in DeKalb County.
+Now, newly released APD body cam videos shows the aftermath of the 18 January shooting at the site of the planned Atlanta Public Safety Training Center, known as Cop City, in DeKalb County.

 Officials say that while GSP was part of the operation to clear the site of protesters, troopers do not wear body cams and there is no footage of the actual shooting.